Filing a Wrongful Death Claim in Illinois

 A wrongful death action is a civil action, as opposed to a criminal case.
 The burden of proof in a civil action is lower than the burden of proof that must be established in a homicide or murder case.
 To achieve a criminal conviction, one must prove that the defendant is guilty “beyond a reasonable doubt,” but in a wrongful death lawsuit, one must simply establish that the defendant is more likely than not to have caused the decedent’s death, based on the available evidence.

 This does not mean that proving a wrongful death case will be easy.
 However, it does mean that you could have a successful wrongful death case regardless of the outcome of any criminal proceedings.
-In any case, we strongly encourage you to reach out to an experienced wrongful death attorney, like those at Anesi Ozmon, who can help you with your case.
+In any case, we strongly encourage you to reach out to an experienced Chicago wrongful death lawyer, like those at Anesi Ozmon, who can help you with your case.
 Our team knows how to properly investigate these claims and develop powerful, evidence-based cases on behalf of our clients.

 How Long Do You Have to File a Wrongful Death Lawsuit?